-All schools that finish in the top eight positions (plus ties) in an NCHSAA state championship event receive Wells Fargo Cup points.
-In events where 1A, 2A, 3A and/or 4A schools compete together, such as lacrosse, points are awarded on a school’s standing against other schools in its classification.
+All schools that finish in the top eight positions (plus ties) in an NCHSAA state championship event receive State Cup points.
+In events where 1A, 2A, 3A, and/or 4A schools compete together, such as lacrosse, points are awarded on a school’s standing against other schools in its classification.

 In State Cup competition, points are awarded for all sanctioned sports on the basis of 50 points for first, 45 for second, 40 for third, 35 for fourth, 30 for fifth, 25 for sixth, 20 for seventh, and 15 for eighth.
 In the event of a tie, the schools receive an equal number of points, based on the number of teams that tie and the number of teams that finish higher in the standings.
 Five participation points are awarded for each sanctioned sport in which a school competes in NCHSAA playoffs.

 The Wells Fargo Conference Cup award is a companion to the statewide Wells Fargo State Cup.
 The Conference Cup is based on regular season performances within conference play and is designed to recognize the best interscholastic athletic performance within each of the NCHSAA’s conferences.
 Each Conference Cup winner receives a silver cup for permanent display at the school.

 The Conference Cup is awarded to the school securing the most points during the school year within their respective conference.
 Points are awarded based on participation and standings in conference play.
 Each conference can adapt our standardized point system or determine its own system for awarding points.
 The standardized system works as follows: points are awarded for all sports on the basis of 50 points for first, 45 for second, 40 for third, 35 for fourth, 30 for fifth, 25 for sixth, 20 for seventh, and 15 for eighth.